busracankit/GROUP-69/README.md

  ✏️ Burndown Chart Sprint Notes

     Date Range: 26.06.2025 - 07.07.2025 (12 Days).

-    Workload: 35 points of the 150-point workload remain (115/150 completed).
+    Workload: The entire 140 points of work were completed (140/140).

-    Tasks: Many important tasks, including the Development Panel, Mind Map Module, and Authentication System, were not completed by the end of the sprint.
+    Tasks: All 15 planned tasks were completed.

-    Performance: The team consistently lagged behind the ideal progress line from the beginning to the end of the sprint.
+    Performance: The team lagged behind the ideal progress line for most of the sprint but managed to reach the goals with an intense push in the last two days (06.07 - 07.07).

-    Key Outputs (Completed): Generally, initial and research tasks such as market research, problem analysis, and setting up the project infrastructure were completed.
+    Key Outputs: All core tasks such as Market Research, Concept Development, Development Panel UI, Authentication System, Mind Map Module, and the Sprint Presentation were finished.

-    Conclusion: The sprint did not meet its goals.
-The project is significantly behind schedule, and urgent planning is required for the remaining work.
+    Conclusion: The sprint met its goals thanks to a last-minute high-effort push.
+However, the slow progress throughout the sprint should be considered a risk factor for future planning.

 👇 Expected Point Completion and Logic